kovasb/combinator/README.md

 For our benchmarks, we are using the simple combinator-like systems defined at https://www.wolframscience.com/nksonline/section-3.10 .

-These combinators iteratively rewrite a binary tree, via a pre-order traversal that performs all non-overlapping rewrites.
+These combinators iteratively rewrite a binary tree; each iteration is a pre-order traversal that performs all non-overlapping rewrites.

 The nodes in the binary tree consist of either the symbol constant e, or a node with two children that again satisfy the criteria.

 In Mathematica notation, these trees are expressed as

 ```
-;; node consistent of single atomic element
+e        ;; node consistent of single atomic element
-e
-;; node consisting of two atomic elements
+e[e]     ;; node consisting of two atomic children
-e[e]
-;; two-level tree, with e[e] as the left branch, and e as the right branch
+e[e][e]  ;; two-level tree, with e[e] as the left branch, and e as the right branch
-;; e[e][e]
 ```

 The combinators themselves are expressed as rules like